Can You Legitimately Strike It Rich From Penny Stocks?

 5. Use Automatic Stop Loss Triggers

-Haverty recommends setting up stop loss triggers if you’re determined to buy penny stocks.
+You may want to set up stop loss triggers if you’re determined to buy penny stocks.
 If your share prices fall by the amount you specify, your brokerage will automatically put them up for sale.
+But remember: The low liquidity can make it tough to sell penny stocks.

 It’s essential to keep the other 90% in a diversified portfolio that’s invested across the stock and bond markets.